iv97n/Large-Scale-Distributed-Systems/README.md

 		- Parsing of a valid tweet: The test asserts that each of the attributes of the generated _SimplifiedTweet_ instance match the expected output.
 		- Parsing of an invalid tweet: The test checks that the Optional object returned by the _SimplifiedTweet.fromJson()_ method is indeed empty.
 		- Parsing of a tweet with a missing field: The test checks that the Optional object returned by the _SimplifiedTweet.fromJson()_ method is indeed empty.

+**Final Note**: Please note that the warning showing during execution that reads: "WARNING: JAXB is unavailable.
+Will fallback to SDK implementation which may be less performant.If you are using Java 9+, you will need to include javax.xml.bind:jaxb-api as a dependency." is related to the usage of the Java SDK S3 dependency.
+JAXB is a Java Standard but in newer versions of Java it must be included explicitly as a dependency in order to achieve the maximum performance in XML processing.
+Nonetheless, we opted for leaving the POM as asked and do not include extra dependencies, considering the existence of major reasons for the teachers to not mention this situation explicitly.